jreybert/vimagit/README.md

  * From [commit mode](commit_mode): go back to stage mode (current commit message will be lost).

 ##### I
- * Add the file under the cursor in .gitgnore
+ * Add the file under the cursor in .gitignore

 ##### R
  * Refresh magit buffer